 - Preheat the oven to 220 C (425 F).
 Line a baking sheet with parchment paper.

-- In a large skillet over medium heat, warm the 2 tbsp of olive oil.
+- In a large skillet over medium heat, warm the 2 tablespoon of olive oil.
 Add the panko breadcrumbs, the dried oregano, paprika, garlic, and black pepper.
 Cook, stirring constantly until crumbs have turned golden brown, around 5 minutes.
 When this happens, immediately transfer them to a bowl.

 - In a separate bowl whisk together the Dijon mustard and eggs until well combined.
 Place flour in a third bowl.